 09 of 09

 While this might not be such an issue with smaller barns, larger barns often have few doors that open to the outside.
 And, except for the main door that horses are brought through, any extra doors may be human doors, too small to easily lead a horse through.
 Ideally, there should be a wide door easily accessible from each stall and any areas used by humans such as tack rooms and viewing area.
-200 ft is the most often recommended maximum distance that should be travelled from the interior of a barn to the outside.
+200 ft is the most often recommended maximum distance that should be traveled from the interior of a barn to the outside.